kubernetes/kops/docs/operations/images.md

 Debian 10 is based on Kernel version **4.19** which fixes some of the bugs present in Debian 9 and effects are less visible.

 One notable change is the addition of `iptables` NFT, which is by default.
-This is not yet supported by most CNI plugins and also seems to be [slower](https://youtu.be/KHMnC3kj3Js?t=771) than the legacy version.
+This is not yet supported by most CNI plugins and seems to be [slower](https://youtu.be/KHMnC3kj3Js?t=771) than the legacy version.
 It is recommended to switch to `iptables` legacy by using the following script in `additionalUserData` for each instance group:

 ```yaml
 additionalUserData: